A character stabs the ground (or a wall) with a sword (or any other weapon for that matter) as an attack, to help stand up, as an anchor

 - Connor also did it in the original film after Heather's death, in the scene with the burning croft in the background.

-- In the 2011 reboot of the Conan the Barbarian film franchise, young Conan, while training with his father, refuses to admit defeat prompting his father to yell, "Enough" and stab the tip of his sword into the frozen lake they were sparring on.
+- In the Conan the Barbarian (2011) film reboot, young Conan, while training with his father, refuses to admit defeat prompting his father to yell, "Enough" and stab the tip of his sword into the frozen lake they were sparring on.
 This act shatters the ice in such a way that it leaves Corin standing but dumps young Conan into the drink.

 - Villard does this in By The Sword after a scene of showing his fencing skills to prove to himself that he's better than Suba.